 LFA Financially Assisted Places

-There are a few Bursary placements per Filmmaking Diploma intake available (e.g. the LFA Bursary award for September 2011 intake amounted to £5,000, therefore a Bursary student paid £13,500).
-LFA Bursaries are given on merit and at LFA's discretion.
-Students from outside of the EU (requiring Tier 4 visa to study in the UK) are not eligible for LFA Bursaries, however they are eligible for LFA half-scholarship.
+There is one partial scholarship available and a number of Bursary placements available per Filmmaking Diploma intake.
+These positions are given on merit and at LFA's discretion.
+Students from outside of the EU (requiring Tier 4 visa to study in the UK) are not eligible for LFA Bursaries, however they are eligible for the partial scholarship.
 For further information please contact our Admissions Coordinator on +44 (0) 207 3867711 or email email@example.com

 OTHER SOURCES OF FUNDING

 NB.
 Please check the below websites for up-to-date details as funding terms and conditions may have changed since publishing.

 Available for £300 to £10,000 through national banks including Barclays, who, our students tell us, is the most cooperative/efficient bank.

 BARCLAYS – www.personal.barclays.co.uk

 Skillset's Craft and Technical Film Funding for Training - www.creativeskillset.org